Genesis 18: 16– 19: 38 Matthew 6: 25– 7: 14 Psalm 8: 1-9 Proverbs 2: 6-15

 12 So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets.

 The picture I used for this post was taken during spring break Cedar Park State Park in Texas.
 I love flowers and the beauty they bring.
-Earlier in Matthew Jesus tells us why worry about clothes, for the fields are adorned in splendor with flowers.
+Earlier in Matthew Jesus asks us why worry about clothes, for the fields are adorned in splendor with flowers.
 I think about that verse when I look at flowers and it comforts me.
 I hope it gives you some comfort today too.

 Until next time, peace.